newman-coding/Lab-6/README.md

 g. int minArray(int[] arr) – this function should input an array of integers and return an integer which represents the SMALLEST value in the array.
 Take a look back at ForMaxMin if you forgot how to do this.
 So minArray({3,2,4}) should return 2.

-h. maxArray(int[] arr) - this function should input an array of integers and return an integer which represents the LARGEST value in the array.
+h. int maxArray(int[] arr) - this function should input an array of integers and return an integer which represents the LARGEST value in the array.
 So maxArray({3,2,4}) should return 4.

-i. printArray(int[] arr) – this void function should input an array of integers and print out the array (as you may recall, printing a whole array prints out the memory location.
+i. void printArray(int[] arr) – this void function should input an array of integers and print out the array (as you may recall, printing a whole array prints out the memory location.
 This method provides a way to print it out in a more useful way).
 Using System.out.print() statements on the individual elements of the array, you may do this however you want.  (you can use the + command to concatenate) For example, you may have it print out in the normal {2,3,4,5} format or anything else you like.
 This function is void so it shouldn’t return anything.

 j. int randomEntry(int[] arr) - this method will input an array of ints and return a random int from that array.
 It should be different each time.
 So if the input is {4,66,23,-43} this method should randomly choose one of these spots and return 4,66,23, or -43.
 Make sure to test this code several times to make sure that it returns different values and never causes an out of bounds error!